Sunday 17 February 2019

 This article is a reproduction of a harrowing account of Michael Davitt and Fr Michael O’Donohoe visiting a starving family in Cill Éinne and it makes for very disturbing reading.
 It’s obvious the Michael O’Donohoe showed Davitt one of the very worst cases but it’s shocking nonetheless.
 Murtagh Farragher was curate at the time and makes a brief appearance.

-Before that, the account has some humorous moments, when the 25 year old American journalist, Blakely Hall, gives some background on giving Castle detectives the slip at Galway dock and a rambling story they were treated to by the mainland jarvey on their way to Casla Bay.
+Before that, the account has some humorous moments, when the 25 year old American journalist, Blakely Hall, London correspondent of The Sun newspaper, gives some background on giving Castle detectives the slip at Galway dock and a rambling story they were treated to by the mainland jarvey on their way to Casla Bay.

 Reassuring that the mainland jarveys were as gifted in 1888, at spinning a good yarn about the vineyards of Connemara, as some on the islands are today.
 The stage Irishman dialogue can be grating after a while but Blakely’s age might explain and even excuse this.
 We give it to you more or less as it appeared.